mercadopago/cart-magento/v1.6.x - 1.9.x - Transparent/README.md

 payment methods (i.e. all credit cards, bar code payment, account money) and all window types (i.e. redirect, iframe, modal, blank and popup).
 Customization is not allowed.

-*Available for Argentina, Brazil, Colombia, Mexico and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*

 **OneClick Pay**
 This feature allows to store credit card information for the customer, so that the next time there is no need to enter all the card details.
+Customers will just need to re-enter the security code of the credit card they want to use.

 **Compatibility with OSC extensions**